In this article, the world inherits the many failed standards of Cain.

 The second view is that the ‘they’ refers to other human beings, but humans who may know nothing about God.
 We know these people cannot be Cain’s siblings, for Cain will no longer live in Eden.
 That pre-adamites existed seems clear from this scripture.
 We find the pre-adamites as godless or perhaps nature worshippers.
 As we continue, apparently God agrees with Cain on this point concerning the term ‘anyone’, for, in v.
 15, The Lord said to him, “I promise, if anyone* kills Cain, sevenfold vengeance (seven generations) shall be taken on him.”

 *Why not just say, ‘my brothers will kill me’?
-The above view would suppose that the Garden is separated out and that Adam is more designed as a spiritual being who rises above the already existent common man, and further, as the beginning of human beings would not arise with the Garden but that an earlier development of man had already been attempted, or had developed.
+The above view would suppose that the Garden is separated out from the rest of the world (abundance), and that Adam is more designed as a spiritual being who rises above the already existent common man, and further, that an earlier development of man had already been attempted, or had developed.
 This viewpoint is not the orthodox Christian viewpoint or the viewpoint of biblical literalists generally.

 Cain is sent away.
 The unenlightened human race now awaits the wrathful Cain.